mitranim/wordplay/readme.md

 necktar (protein coctail for developing a buff neck) © M

-existence of "flight" implies existence of "fheavy" and "fdark" © M

 future cars will replace "steering wheel" with "steering will" (BMI and/or autopilot) © M

 velossity (deceleration) © M